-On June 11, 2025, the Mexican Ministry of Health published a new Equivalency Agreement in the Official Mexican Diary.
-This agreement recognizes the equivalency of authorizations from reference regulatory authorities, as well as evaluations from the World Health Organization (WHO) Prequalification Program.
+Mexico’s regulatory landscape has been active, presenting important updates.
+Previously, we discussed the agreement published on June 11, 2025.
+However, as that version will soon be obsolete, this article has been updated to reflect the latest Agreement published on July 18 by the Mexican Ministry of Health in the Official Mexican Diary.
+This new agreement outlines the recognition of authorizations issued by reference regulatory authorities, as well as evaluations conducted under the World Health Organization (WHO) Prequalification Program.

-This update is important if your medical device or IVD has been approved by a regulatory authority of reference.
-Specifically in terms of timelines.
-In this article, we provide more details about it.
+This update is important if your medical device or IVD has been approved by a regulatory authority of reference, especially in terms of timelines.
+In this article, we offer deeper insight into the changes

 Regulatory Equivalency and Expanded Recognition